ajdelossantos/Abstract/README.md

 # Features

-* Secure sign in and sign up provided by BCrypt password encryption.
-Session tokens persist to keep users signed in at will
+* Secure sign in and sign up provided by BCrypt password encryption, and session tokens persist to keep users signed in at will
-* A clean, simple interface emphasizes the author/reader relationship and offer a focused and clear writing/reading experience
+* A clean, simple interface emphasizes the author/reader relationship and offers a focused writing/reading experience
 * _Stories come first_
   * Users may view (index/feed and show), create, edit, and delete stories
   * Stories may be linked to images